An official website of the European Union. See all European Institutions

 PROMOVE Nutrition - € 30 Million

 In Mozambique, the rate of chronic malnutrition (stunting) is considered to be at critical and stagnating levels (43% in 2013).
 Stunting is widely prevalent and remains a key public health concern, primarily affecting infants, young children and women of reproductive age.
-This nutrition component contributes to support the co-ordination and strategic planning functions for nutrition while scaling up the implementation of essential nutrition-specific interventions included in the Multi-sector Action Plan for the Reduction of Chronic Undernutrition 2011-2015 (2020) in Mozambique – PAMRDC.
+This nutrition component contributes for the coordination and strategic planning for nutrition while scaling up the implementation of nutrition-specific interventions included in the government´s Multi-sector Action Plan for the Reduction of Chronic Undernutrition 2011-2015 (PAMRDC 2020) .

 PROMOVE Biodiversity - € 13 Million